CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 ### CREATURES AS AUTOMATIC-ATTACKS

 Any hazard creature you play as an automatic-attack is discarded if defeated—it is not placed in your opponent's marshalling point pile.

+---

+{: .text-center .text-gamma }
+ANNOTATIONS

+The Rules Archive provides the original published text without modification from errata or official clarifications.
+However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
+Such corrections are not annotated.
+Anything in the original text that goes beyond a minor issue is left unaltered and described in these annotations.